dansity/vibration_mole_repellent/README.md

 ![Wiring schematic of mole repellent](https://github.com/dansity/vibration_mole_repellent/blob/main/img/ksnip_20240619-144350.png)

 Use Pin 0 for the voltage sensor and Pin 3 for the mosfet gate pin

+Use a 3.3V step down module, don't trust the linear voltage regulators on cheap microcontrollers!
+They don't last long.

 I rolled everything in kapton tape so they dont short and shoved it into the box.
 Use irresponsible amount of hot glue to make everything stick together (optional)